 5. Gagnier, Joel J. (2001) “The Therapeutic Potential of Melatonin in Migraines and other Headache types”.
 Alternative Medicine Review 6 (4) 382-389.

-*These statements have not been evaluated by the Food and Drug Administration.
+*Results may vary.
+These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 If you are pregnant, nursing, taking any medication or have a medical condition, please consult your healthcare practitioner before taking any dietary supplement.